EXPRESSION

 3. Misleading expressions

-In Aristotle Sophistical Refutations, the fallacy of “form of expression” is also called the fallacy of “form of discourse”, as well as a “figure of discourse”, a label likely to introduce formidable confusions.
+In Aristotle’s Sophistical Refutations, the fallacy of “form of expression” is also called the fallacy of “form of discourse”, as well as a “figure of discourse”, a label that is likely to cause considerable confusion.
 The fallacy of form of expression corresponds exactly to the phenomenon that analytic philosophers discuss under the heading of misleading expressions.

-For example, according to Ryle, a statement such as “Jones hates the thought of going to hospital” (1932, p.
-161) suggests that the phrase “the thought of going to hospital” refers to some existing object, its reference; this expression induces a belief in the existence of “‘ideas’, ‘conceptions’, ‘thoughts’ or ‘judgments’” (ibid.).
-Ryle considers that to eliminate such non-existing entities, the statement must be rewritten in the form corresponding to its semantic-ontological reality: “Jones feels distressed when he thinks of what he will undergo if he goes to hospital” (ibid.).
-This new formulation is not supposed to contain any reference to deceptive entities such as “the idea of going to hospital” (ibid.).
+For example, according to Ryle, a statement such as “Jones hates the thought of going to the hospital” (1932, p.
+161) suggests that the phrase “the thought of going to hospital” refers to some existing object, its reference; this expression induces a belief in the existence of “‘ideas,’ ‘conceptions,’ ‘thoughts’ or ‘judgments’” (ibid.).
+Ryle thinks that in order to eliminate such non-existent entities, the statement must be rewritten in the form that corresponds to its semantic-ontological reality: “Jones feels distressed ,when he thinks of what he will undergo if he goes to the hospital” (ibid.).
+This new formulation should contain no reference to deceptive entities such as “the idea of going to the hospital” (ibid.).

-Analytical philosophy has devoted substantial efforts to the study of misleading expressions as expressions that generate non-existent problems, as seen in the previous case, or expressions which are superficially similar but whose semantic structure is very different, as shown by the following examples.
+Analytic philosophy has devoted considerable effort to the study of misleading expressions as expressions that create non-existent problems, as seen in the previous case, or as expressions that are superficially similar but whose semantic structure is very different, as in the following examples.

-— According to Austin’s analysis ([1962]), descriptive statements and performative statements have the same superficial grammatical structure, whilst their meanings and references are very different.
-The former refer to states of the world, whereas the latter produce the reality they formulate.
+— According to Austin’s analysis ([1962]), descriptive statements and performative statements have the same superficial grammatical structure, but their meanings and references are very different.
+The former refer to states of the world, while the latter produce the reality they formulate.

-— The words “the path is stony and steep” and “the flag is red and black” are syntactically analogous, yet one can infer from the first that “the path is stony” and that “the path is steep” whilst it cannot be inferred from the second that “the flag is red” and that “the flag is black”.
-Fallacies of composition and division can be considered as a particular case of fallacious expression by the form of the expression.
+— The statements “the path is stony and steep” and “the flag is red and black” are syntactically analogous, yet one can infer from the first that “the path is stony” and that “the path is steep” whereas one cannot infer from the second that “the flag is red” and that “the flag is black”.
+The fallacies of composition and division can be seen as a special case of the fallacy of the form of expression.

-— The similarity of superficial linguistic forms, can lead us to attribute to a word an erroneous semantic characterization.
-For example, suffering and running are syntactically, intransitive verbs, and, from this analogy, one might think that, like running, suffering expresses an action.
+— The similarity of superficial linguistic forms, can lead us to attribute to a word a false semantic characterization to a word.
+For example, suffering and running are syntactically, intransitive verbs, and, from this analogy, one might think that, suffering, like running, expresses an action.

-— The arguments drawn from derivative words might also be criticized as cases of fallacies of expression, S. Derived Words.
+— The arguments drawn from derived words might also be criticized as cases of fallacies of expression, see Derived words.